koelslaw/documentation/topics/network/README.md

 A good suggestion is to perform a "Find"  in the configuration for `[` and replace the `[comment]` with your specific environment variables.

+For Specific Configuration examples see the [Router](../router/README.md) Configuration

 The entire running configuration is stored in the [config directory](../../config/router-config.txt).

 # Initial Switch Configuration